-The Paul R. Dawson Biotechnology Award consists of a glass sculpture and a monetary prize, and is endowed by Amgen in honor of its former Vice President of Marketing and Sales Paul R. Dawson, a staunch supporter of education in biotechnology.
+The Paul R. Dawson Award consists of a glass sculpture and a $5,000 prize, and is endowed by Amgen in honor of its former Vice President of Marketing and Sales Paul R. Dawson, a staunch supporter of education in biotechnology.
 The award was originally focused specifically on the teaching and scholarship of biotechnology, science that promised to revolutionize health and health services.
 Beginning in 2015, the Paul R. Dawson Award criteria are expanded to include all research that has made sustained contributions to changes in the quality of patient outcomes.
-The intent of the Award is to recognize annually an active scientist within the ranks of pharmacy education as one of the leaders in the broad range of research related to health services delivery affecting patient outcomes, including clinical, translational and health services research.
+The intent of the award is to recognize annually an active scientist within the ranks of pharmacy education as one of the leaders in the broad range of research related to health services delivery affecting patient outcomes, including clinical, translational and health services research.

 2013 - Alexander S. Mankin, Ph.D.